CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 2. Remove the `Network Manager HUD` from your `NetworkManager` object

 ### Add Matchmaking
-1. Replace the contents of your `SceneManager.cs` file with the below code
+1. Replace the contents of your `SceneManager.cs` file with the following code:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c